kevin-griley/App-Starter---Go-Expo/README.md

-# ULD Management System
+# Golang and React Native Starter

-The ULD Management System is a robust platform for managing Unit Load Devices (ULDs) across airlines, carriers, and warehouses.
+The application starter is a robust full stack platform ready to go.
 The backend is built in Go while the mobile client is developed using React Native.

 ## Getting Started